 If you turn off the Toggle Visibility field, you will show the element, no matter the previous visibility state.

-Here you can define the expected behaviour once the element has been shown.
+Here you can define the expected behavior once the element has been shown.
 If you turn on this module field, the element will be visible even though you click on another Menu Item, otherwise the element will be invisible.